Magic Numbers vol. 2

-Miller had already been on the bandstand and in the studio with Tony and Ron when he made Countdown.
-Could there be tapes of that last Birdland gig in December 1996 with the three of them somewhere?
-Williams would suddenly die two months later, and jazz hasn’t been the same since.
+Could there be somewhere tapes of that last Birdland gig in December 1996 of Mulgrew, Ron, and Tony?
+Williams would suddenly die two months later: jazz hasn’t been the same since.
 Herbie Hancock and Ron Carter would be his pallbearers.

 I knew about that gig but couldn’t afford to pay my rent in those years, let alone go to Birdland.
 I did see Miller in Tony’s quintet at the Artists’ Quarter while still in high school.
-Tony played too loud behind the horns but always listened carefully to Mulgrew’s superb solos.
+Tony played too loud behind the horns but always listened carefully his pianist..

 I bought The Countdown when it first came out.
 The two trio tracks of Miller originals are good but the songs with Joe Henderson are why I still keep this album in rotation.

 “Exact Change” features a headlong series of complex changes.
 Ron never walks and Tony roars.
 There could be more drums in the mix, actually – Tony’s hitting harder than it sounds.
 Mulgrew sounds comfortable dealing with a fairly intimidating situation!

 “Ambrosia” is a polychord waltz, the kind that Wayne Shorter popularized in the 1960s.
 These cats do this style as well as it can be done.